Master of Science Degree in Criminal Justice

 Admission

-In addition to the general requirements for Admission to Graduate Studies (see General Regulations and Procedures), admission to the MSCJ degree program requires the submission of a letter of intent outlining the applicant's background, their reason for seeking acceptance into the program, and potential areas of research/study interest, and the following:
+In addition to the general requirements for Admission to Graduate Studies (see General Regulations and Procedures), admission to the MSCJ degree program requires the following:

 Unconditional Admission